lsst-dm/dmtn-210/index.rst

 These are abstract descriptions of persistent entities that should be configured and run in a particular Kubernetes cluster.
 Resources are defined in YAML files which are submitted to the Kubernetes cluster.

 For example, Kubernetes uses resources to define what `services <https://kubernetes.io/docs/concepts/services-networking/service/>`__ should be running, how `traffic <https://kubernetes.io/docs/concepts/services-networking/network-policies/>`__ should be routed, and how `persistent storage <https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-v1/>`__ should be provisioned.

 Kubernetes users are able to provide custom resource types; these are used in the Alert Distribution System to describe the desired Kafka configuration.

 In addition, resources are configured to reside within a particular namespace.
 These namespaces act as boundaries for authorization, as well as providing naming uniqueness for resources.
-Somewhat unconventionally, all of the alert stream resources are in one namespace, "``alert-stream-broker``", which is explained in :ref:`single-namespace`.
+All alert stream resources reside in the ``sasquatch`` namespace, which is explained in :ref:`single-namespace`.

 Operators
 ---------